Garden Route Guided Tours

 A Brief History of the Garden Route

 There are no political tales or something about how human history has transformed the Garden Route itself, into what it is.
 The history of the route is 100% natural.
 Those who discovered the beautiful path through the mountains did only that, discover.
 The rest is Mother Nature’s beautiful hand at work.
-Some of the attractions do, however, have some kind of history attached to them, whether it is a town sprung up from necessity or a natural attraction used as a shelter for the earliest inhabitants.
+However, some of the attractions do have some history attached to them.
+Whether it is a town sprung up from necessity or a natural attraction used as a shelter for the earliest inhabitants.

 Guests enjoying a Garden Route tour will learn all about the history behind each attraction they visit.